wingify/wingify.github.io/_posts/2022-02-14-kroomsa-a-search-engine-for-the-curious.markdown

 ## Introduction

 The search algorithm implemented in your website greatly influences visitor engagement.
 A decent implementation of a search algorithm can significantly reduce dependency on standard search engines like Google for every query thus, increasing engagement.
 Traditional methods look at terms or phrases in your query to find relevant content based on syntactic matching.
 Since you can use a sentence or a word in multiple contexts, this approach alone is ineffective, and the results are often a hit or a miss.
 At VWO, as a fun side project, we developed an algorithm that uses semantic matching to find content relevant to your query.
 We implemented this approach as a modern search engine, **Kroomsa: A search engine for the curious**.
 Kroomsa engages users by exposing them to relevant yet interesting content during their session.
+Here is a look at [Kroomsa in action](https://www.youtube.com/watch?v=xvgdAEEvhsA).

 ## Current Work